Vágar: Villages

-Vágar has two other old villages: Bøur, which lies 4 km west of Sørvágur and has 74 inhabitants (01-2020), and Gásadalur, which lies further west on the Mykinesfjørður strait and has 16 inhabitants (01-2020).
+Vágar has two other old villages: Bøur, which lies 4 km west of Sørvágur and has 74 inhabitants (01–2020), and Gásadalur, which lies further west on the Mykinesfjørður strait and has 16 inhabitants (01–2020).
 Many people have moved away from this village, but it now has a road link in the form of a Gásadalstunnilin through the mountain and it is hoped that the village will start to grow again.

-A new village, Vatnsoyrar, which has 44 inhabitants (01-2020), appeared on Vágar in 1921.
+A new village, Vatnsoyrar, which has 44 inhabitants (01–2020), appeared on Vágar in 1921.
 It was founded by three men, each of whom was given a plot of land to farm and set up home there with his family.
 The village is in the upland pastures belonging to Miðvágur and so forms part of Miðvágur District.
 When the British occupied the Faroe Islands and built the airfield on Vágar, Vatnsoyrar was their headquarters.
 The local population was evacuated, but was able to return home when the war ended.

 At the northernmost point of the island, in the upland pastures belonging to Sandavágur, lay the village of Slættanes, which was founded in 1835.
 It grew for a time and at its largest was home to around 70 people.
 It also had a school, which can be seen on a stamp.
 The last residents left in 1964.

 Another new village, Víkar, was founded in the upland pastures belonging to Gásadalur on the north side of the island in 1833.
 The area was good for farming, but the settlement was very isolated, and getting to the next village was a difficult business.
 The last few inhabitants moved away in 1910.

 The beaches at Bøur, Miðvágur and Sandavágur are recognised as official grind beaches.

 Geography

 Climate

 Vagar has a cold, temperate oceanic climate (Köppen: Cfc), bordering on a tundra climate (ET).
 It has chilly winters, cool summers and is wet year-round.
 Snow can fall in trace quantities from November to April.

+Climate data for Vágar Airport, Vágar, 84 m.a.s.l.